Note that this article has been significantly updated in 2021, incorporating detailed information from more sources.

 And yet they were glaring like those of ahorned owl.
 I replied that he was under a delusion and that he ought to seevery well.
 Then he asked for a little snow, and melting it in the hollow of his hand with a little brandy, rubbed his eyelids with it.
 This done he saw no better, but his eyes watered profusely.

-- Verywell, he said, having gone blind, how shall I be able to get down?- Youmust hold on to the strap of my knapsack, I said, and walk behind me.
+- You must hold on to the strap of my knapsack, I said, and walk behind me.

 And in this way we descended to thevillage of La Côte.
 There I had to leave the Doctor, as I feared rny wife would be uneasy, and he managed to get home by feeling his way with his stick.
 I returned home, and then saw what I looked like.
 I was quite unrecognizable.
 My eyes were red, my face black, and my lips blue.
 Every time I laughed or yawned the blood spouted out from my lips and cheeks, and in addition I was half blind.